jicda18/UnioLoci/docs/use-cases.md

 - If user is not creator, system denies access.
 - If name is invalid, system prompts for correction.
   **Postconditions:** Calendar name is updated for all members.

+### UC-6.1: Transfer Calendar Ownership

+**Primary Actor:** User (Creator)
+**Preconditions:** User is the calendar creator; at least one other member exists.
+**Main Flow:**

+1. User selects "Transfer Ownership" from calendar settings.
+2. User selects a member from the list.
+3. User confirms transfer in a dialog.
+4. System updates calendar ownership and demotes original creator to member.
+   **Alternative Flows:**
+   - If user is not creator, access denied.
+   - If no other members exist, action cannot be performed.
+   **Postconditions:** Calendar has a new owner.

 ### UC-7: Leave Calendar